-In March 2017, LLS began its partnership with Forty Seven to support "A Phase 1b/2 Trial of Hu5F9-G4 in Combination With Rituximab or Rituximab + Chemotherapy in Patients With Relapsed/Refractory B-cell Non-Hodgkin's Lymphoma" and in July 2019, LLS expanded its partnership by making an equity investment to support "ENHANCE: A Randomized, Double-blind, Multicenter Study Comparing Magrolimab in Combination With Azacitidine Versus Azacitidine Plus Placebo in Treatment-naïve Patients With Higher Risk Myelodysplastic Syndrome."
+In March 2017, LLS began its partnership with Forty Seven to support "Clinical Development of Magrolimab in Patients With Relapsed/Refractory B-cell Non-Hodgkin's Lymphoma" and in July 2019, LLS expanded its partnership by making an equity investment to support additional magrolimab clinical development in MDS.

-Gilead is continuing to explore the role of magrolimab in the following Phase 3 registration-enabling clinical trials:
+Gilead is exploring the role of magrolimab in the following Phase 3 registration-enabling clinical trial:

 - Study Evaluating the Safety and Efficacy of Magrolimab Versus Placebo in Combination With Venetoclax and Azacitidine in Newly Diagnosed, Previously Untreated Patients With Acute Myeloid Leukemia (ENHANCE-3) (NCT05079230) - actively enrolling

 - July 21, 2023 - announced that the Phase 3 ENHANCE study in higher-risk MDS has been discontinued due to futility based on a planned analysis.
 The magrolimab clinical development program continues spanning ten potential indications including ongoing trials in solid tumors and two pivotal trials: ENHANCE-2 study in AML with TP53 mutations and ENHANCE-3 in first-line, unfit AML.